ehealthsuisse/EPR-by-example/files/ImmunizationAdministrationDocument.md

 ## Immunization
-In the resource "Immunization" the data of the patient's medication are specified.
+In the resource "Immunization" the data of the patientes vaccination is defined.

 [Profile information](http://build.fhir.org/ig/hl7ch/ch-vacd/StructureDefinition-ch-vacd-immunization.html)